David Akers: San Francisco 49ers

 The 49ers advanced to Super Bowl XLVII following the 2012 season, marking Akers' second appearance in the game.
 In the game, Akers went 3 for 3 in field goal attempts, but San Francisco narrowly lost to the Baltimore Ravens by a 34–31 score.

 On March 6, 2013, Akers was released after two seasons with the 49ers.

 Detroit Lions

 On April 6, 2013, Akers signed with the Detroit Lions, three days after the retirement of 21-season Lions kicker Jason Hanson.

+Retirement

+On October 23, 2017, during a Monday Night Football matchup against the Washington Redskins, Akers was inducted into the Philadelphia Eagles Hall of Fame for his services during his 12 seasons with the team.
+Prior to the game, Akers signed a ceremonial contract with the team to retire as an Eagle.